Mesoscopic eigenvalue density correlations of Wigner matrices: Introduction

-The first term of \eqref{result_complex} is precisely obtained by averaging out the microscopic fluctuations of $Y_2(u - v)$ from \eqref{Y_complex}.
-Similarly, the first two terms of \eqref{result_real} are precisely obtained by averaging out the main terms of the expansion \eqref{Y_expansion} for $Y_1(u - v)$.
-The remaining terms of \eqref{result_real} and \eqref{result_complex} are non-universal deviations (depending on the high-order cumulants of $H$) from the microscopic Wigner-Gaudin-Mehta-Dyson statistics appearing on mesoscopic scales.
+The first term of $\Upsilon_{E,2}(u,v)$ is precisely obtained by averaging out the microscopic fluctuations of $Y_2(u - v)$ from \eqref{Y_complex}.
+Similarly, the first two terms of $\Upsilon_{E,1}(u,v)$ are precisely obtained by averaging out the main terms of the expansion \eqref{Y_expansion} for $Y_1(u - v)$.
+The remaining terms of $\Upsilon_{E,1}(u,v)$ and $\Upsilon_{E,2}(u,v)$ are non-universal deviations (depending on the high-order cumulants of $H$) from the microscopic Wigner-Gaudin-Mehta-Dyson statistics appearing on mesoscopic scales.
 Such deviations have been previously observed in the macroscopic linear statistics for Wigner matrices, where $\omega$ and $\eta$ are both of order $1$ \cite{KKP95, KKP96,LP}.
+See Figure \ref{fig:graph} for a plot of the various terms of $\Upsilon_{E,1}(u,v)$.